 But the music industry has changed fundamentally since then, with the big streaming services such as Spotify and Apple Music largely replacing the download sites, for consumers at least, who are happy to pay their $10 a month for anything they could wish to listen to.
 Streaming services are even finding their way into DJ software, offering DJs this option too.

-Get started in DJing with us: DJing Made Easy
+Get started DJing with us (with access to free music): DJing Made Easy

 Plus, there’s also the question of whether you’re really finding anything particularly new and interesting when you shop in the same places as everyone else.
 If being a DJ is about having better music than the next DJ, surely you should be casting your net wider than the obvious places to look for that music?